biobakery/metawibele/README.md

 ### Configuration for MetaWIBELE
 #### Global configration file
 When running MetaWIBELE, one global configuation file `metawibele.cfg` is required.
-You can copy `metawibele.cfg` file from the MetaWIBELE installment directory to your working directory, and then modify your configuration based on your datasets.
+You can copy `metawibele.cfg` file from the MetaWIBELE installation directory to your working directory, and then modify your configuration based on your datasets.
 You may need to specify:
 * Input files:

 ```